eeeXun/gtt/README.md

 api_key:
   chatgpt:
     value: CHATGPT_API_KEY # <- Replace with your API Key
-    # file: $HOME/secrets/chatgpt.txt # <- You can also specify the file where to read api key
+    # file: $HOME/secrets/chatgpt.txt # <- You can also specify the file where to read API Key
   deepl:
     value: DEEPL_API_KEY # <- Replace with your API Key
-    # file: $HOME/secrets/deepl.txt # <- You can also specify the file where to read api key
+    # file: $HOME/secrets/deepl.txt # <- You can also specify the file where to read API Key
 ```

 ## DeepLX